 “Hospitalizations: Defines the count of confirmed cases in which the patient was hospitalized at the time of reporting to DPH.
 Because of how this number is reported to DPH, it may be underreported.
 This number does not represent the number of confirmed COVID-19 cases currently hospitalized.”

 As the definition above states, it is based on the patient’s hospitalization status “at the time of reporting to DPH”.
 Another epidemiologist clarified to me that it means the person was hospitalized at the time their test was administered.
 That is not the same as requiring hospitalization for COVID.
+Based on that definition:

 - It DOES NOT INCLUDE anyone who was tested at an outside lab, who then required hospitalization for COVID.

 - But it DOES INCLUDE anyone who tested positive for COVID while in a hospital for a reason other than COVID.
-Now that elective surgeries have resumed, patients are being tested for COVID by the hospital, and so asymptomatic or mildly symptomatic patients would be included as a new COVID hospitalization, even if they did not require hospitalization for COVID symptoms.